hb9tf/statusupdater/README.md

 *  It requires the Slack Real Name or Display Name to contain the callsign(s).

 *  The APRS filter (if left empty) is the list of callsigns found in Slack - the filter is only populated once though and changes will not be reflected.
+If this is a problem, consider specifying -aprs_filter directly.

 *  Obviously only run one instance in the same workspace at the time...